eyyupoglu/Parser-and-Lexer/README.md

 # Parser-and-Lexer
 Parser, lexer, Compiler and Interpreter School Project

-This folder contains examples of "Simle Guarded Command Language" programs in F#.
+This folder contains examples of "Simple Guarded Command Language" programs in F#.
 It evaluates if the input string is obeying the rules of the guarded command language or not.
 It is called a parser.

 ## Files